harness/developer-hub/docs/continuous-delivery/verify/cv-concepts/cv_templates.md

 slug: /continuous-delivery/verify/cv-concepts/templates
 ---

 A monitored service in the context of the Harness platform is a combination of a Harness service and environment.
-This entity can be any type of workload that is able to be monitored, including microservices.
+This entity can be any workload that can be monitored, including microservices.
 Environments represent the deployment targets such as QA, production, or any other environment where the workload will be deployed.
 By connecting a monitored service to change sources and health sources, you can monitor the health of the service.

 The following steps explain how to create a monitored service in Harness.

 ## Prerequisites

-- Ensure that you have installed a Delegate and it can communicate with Harness, the health source, and the change source.
+- Ensure that you have installed a delegate and it can communicate with Harness, the health source, and the change source.
 To learn more about delegates, go to [Get started with delegates](/docs/category/delegate-concepts).
 - Create an organization if you have not already created one.
 To learn more about organizations in Harness, go to [Create organizations and projects](/docs/platform/organizations-and-projects/create-an-organization).

 ## Create a monitored service